 - The terms of appointment of the principal investigator (and, if appropriate, the co-PI) must promise reasonable continuity of service through the life of the grant.

 Generally, the above criteria are automatically met by tenured or tenure-track principal investigators.
-If you or the co-PI are not tenure-track, you should attach a brief statement to your application describing your appointment.
-You must include a Department Chair’s letter affirming that you meet all three of the eligibility criteria cited above.
+If you or the co-PI are not tenure-track, attach a brief statement to your application describing your appointment and include a Department Chair’s letter affirming that you meet all three of the eligibility criteria cited above.
 Read more about Eligibility, Terms, and Conditions for ND Grants.
 Please contact the appropriate Program Manager, if you have questions about your eligibility for this research grant program.

 - Newness of the proposed research for the lead PI.

 - Overall quality, significance, and scientific merit of the proposed research, including the extent to which it will increase basic knowledge and/or stimulate additional research.

 - Impact of PRF funding the research, including the effect on the principal investigator’s overall research program.